 Mark Rothko’s paintings have been valuable for many years; they are in high demand and continue to fetch record prices around the globe.
 At first glance, the paintings may look simple, but upon closer look, they are very complex; they are meant to evoke our emotions and transport us to another realm.

 The Last Painting Created By Mark Rothko Before His Death

-Mark Rothko’s final painting, is a bright red painting called Untitled, 1970 that many feel symbolizes blood, particularly his blood as he died from an overdose and slashing his wrists; Mark Rothko was 66 years old and left no suicide note.
+Mark Rothko’s final painting is a bright red painting called Untitled, 1970 which many feel symbolizes blood, particularly his blood as he died from an overdose and slashing his wrists; Mark Rothko was 66 years old and left no suicide note.
 We know that before his death, he also painted a black and grey series that many have felt was his painted suicide note.